 - Electronically reading the amount of the cheque by using Image Character Recording (ICR) technology.

 - Electronically reading the sort code account number and cheque number from the bottom of the cheque using Magnetic Ink Recognition (MICR) technology or ICR Technology.
 (This line of information at the bottom of the cheque is called the code line).

 - Sorting the cheques into piles corresponding to each clearing bank (using the sort codes read to identify the clearing bank).
-Thus at the end of the process there should be a pile for Barclays, one for HSBC, one for Lloyds TSB and so on.
+Thus at the end of the process there should be a pile for Barclays, one for HSBC, one for Lloyds and so on.

 - From the electronically read amount information and the electronic code line information electronic files of cheque payment records are created for each clearing bank.
 These are called IBDE (Inter Bank Data Exchange) files.

 - The paper credit corresponding to the cheque is also converted into an electronic accounting entry by similar ICR/OCR technology and is put into an electronic file of credits for uses in Clearing Bank A’s internal accounting.